wtsi-hgi/yascp/README.md

   Per-donor or per-hashtag QC thresholds can be applied dynamically using modular blocks.

 - **Optional or replaceable modules**
   All major steps (e.g., CellBender, deconvolution, cell typing, doublet detection) can be skipped.
-You can use filtered Cell Ranger outputs directly.
+You can use filtered CellRanger outputs directly.

 - **Antibody and hashtag splitting**
   CITE-seq protein and hashtag features can be split and analyzed separately.

 - **Custom inputs at any stage**
-  You can re-enter the pipeline with intermediate `.h5ad`/`.rds` objects and resume downstream analysis.
+  You can re-enter the pipeline with intermediate `.h5ad` objects and resume downstream analysis.

 - **Manual thresholds and logic injection**
   Flexible logic and parameter overrides allow manual thresholding or customized QC/annotation rules per batch or condition.